mattbdean/JRAW/README.md

 #Java Reddit API Wrapper [![travis-ci build status](https://travis-ci.org/thatJavaNerd/JRAW.svg?branch=master)](https://travis-ci.org/thatJavaNerd/JRAW)

->JRAW is currently in an experimental stage, and therefore subject to API changes.
-Application-breaking changes could occur at any time before v1.0.
+>JRAW is currently in an experimental stage, and therefore subject to application-breaking API changes that could occur at any time before v1.0.

 ##Features
  - Mini-framework that wraps Apache's HttpComponents
  - (Optional) request management to prevent sending over 30 requests per minute
- - Iterate through posts on the front page or specific subreddits, with support for sortings (hot, new, top, etc.) and time periods when using 'top' (day, week, all, etc.)
+ - Ability to iterate through posts on the front page or specific subreddits, with support for limits, sortings (hot, new, top, etc.) and time periods when using 'top' (day, week, all, etc.)
  - Captcha support
  - Get posts, users, and subreddits by ID (or name, in case of a user)
  - Basic wiki access